-Let me introduce the Little Mac Mk4 Platform—a compact, self-sustaining system engineered for Net Plus energy production.
+Let me introduce the Little Mac Mk4 Platform—a compact, self-sustaining system engineered for Net-Plus energy production.
 Designed with precision and purpose, it reflects the next generation of clean power solutions.
-The layout highlights a seamless integration of mechanical drive and intelligent energy regulation, all within a structure built for reliability and continuous operation.
+The layout highlights a seamless integration of drive and intelligent energy regulation, all within a structure built for reliability and continuous operation.
 It’s a visual representation of efficiency, innovation, and the future of independent energy systems.

 Most notably, the Mk4 recently completed a 4.5-hour endurance test under active load without exhibiting significant battery depletion.
 During the test, the system charged auxiliary batteries while maintaining normal operation.
 If the platform had not been energy-balanced or properly sustaining itself, the DC auxiliary starter battery would have been fully discharged within approximately two hours.
 Instead, the system maintained voltage stability throughout, underscoring its capacity for self-sustained operation and long-duration energy management.